CiscoDevNet/terraform-provider-dcnm/website/docs/r/vrf.html.markdown

 - `attachments` - (Optional) Attachment Block, have information regarding the switches which should be attached or detached to/from VRF.
 If `deploy` is "true", then at least one attachment must be configured.
 - `attachments.serial_number` - (Required) Serial number of the switch.
 - `attachments.vlan_id` - (Optional) VLAN ID for the switch associated with VRF.
-If not mentioned then VRF's default vlan id will be used for attachment.
+If not mentioned then VRF's default VLAN ID will be used for attachment.
 - `attachments.attach` - (Optional) Attach flag for switch.
 Default value is "true".
 - `attachments.free_form_config` - (Optional) Free form configuration for the switch attachment.
 - `attachments.extension_values` - (Optional) Extension values for switch attachment.